misraX/lambda/README.md

 # Objectives:

-Lambda's functions and API Gateway using AWS to Create/List/Detail a json based location's file.
+Lambda's functions, API Gateway and S3 to Create/List/Detail a json based location's file.

 The project is managed by [severless](https://github.com/serverless/serverless) for automations and deployment, with serverless.yml the framework will auto scale and build all the required configurations in a microservices lambda functions.

+The project had been build from scratch using serverless' `aws-nodejs` template:

+`serverless create --template aws-nodejs --path lambda`

+Deployment:

+`serverless deploy -v` with verbosity ;)

 * Create view to upload a json file that descripes a location.